verivital/nnv/code/nnv/examples/NNV2.0/Submission/CAV2023/readme.md

 ### Option 1: CodeOcean Capsule

-NNV is configured to run without installation and without dependence upon users having Matlab licenses through CodeOcean, which has an agreement with the MathWorks to provide publicly available infrastructure for reproducing computational research.
+NNV is configured to run without installation and without dependence upon users having Matlab licenses through CodeOcean, which has an agreement with MathWorks to provide publicly available infrastructure for reproducing computational research.

 The published CodeOcean capsule may be accessed here: